qteatime/kate/_sources/index.rst.txt

 :doc:`Kate's User Manual <user/manual/index>`
    New to Kate?
 Confused about how Kate works?
-This explains how to install it and all features in the console.
+This explains how to install the emulator, as well as the features in the console.

 :doc:`Kate's Importer Manual <user/importer/index>`
    The Kate Importer lets you install and play games made for other